Francisco Franco: Francoism and fascism

 Franco's regime has been described in broad definitions: as a fascist regime, as a personalist dictatorship with fascist elements, or as a traditional military dictatorship.
-It has also been variously presented as a "fascistized dictatorship", or a "semi-fascist regime" which underwent a phase which may be characterized as totalitarian or quasi-totalitarian and fascist or quasi-fascist.
+It has also been variously presented as a "fascistized dictatorship", or a "semi-fascist regime" which underwent a phase which may be characterised as totalitarian or quasi-totalitarian and fascist or quasi-fascist.
 Francisco Cobo Romero writes that, besides neutering left-wing advances by using an essentially antiliberal brand of ultranationalism, "in its attempt to emulate Fascism, Francoism resorted to the sacralization and mystification of the motherland, raising it into an object of cult, and coating it with a liturgic divinization of its leader".
 Preston writes that the regime was fascist not only by its culture and aesthetics and politics, but also by its social functions, which included the defense of capitalism and its "fostering" in a revolutionary crisis that needed to be resolved through suppression and dismantling workers' movements and a democratic parliamentary system.

 All in all, some authors have pointed at a purported artificialness and failure of FET JONS in order to de-emphasise the Fascist weight within the regime whereas others have embedded those perceived features of "weak party" within the frame of a particular model of "Spanish Fascism".
 However, new research material has been argued to underpin the "Fascist subject", both on the basis of the existence of a pervasive and fully differentiated Fascist falangist political culture, and on the importance of the Civil War for Falangism, which served as an area of experience, of violence, of memory, as well as for the generation of a culture of victory.
 Under the perspective of a comparative of European fascisms, Javier Rodrigo considers the Francoist regime to be paradigmatic for three reasons: for being the only authoritarian European regime with totalitarian aspirations, for being the regime that deployed the most political violence in times of rhetorical peace, and for being the regime deploying the most effective "memoricidal" apparatus.
 Preston points out that the characteristics used to point out the non-Fascist nature of Francoism were exhibited by Fascist Italy: the heterogenous nature of the FET JONS could be paralleled by the fusion of radical Italian Fascists with other right-wing groups after 1922, and similarly, Fascist regime, which was a 'compromise' of radical fascism and conservatism, displayed 'pluralism', including the partnership of the party and the army instead of full subjugation of the latter to the first.